 Life kinda gets in the way of that.
 When you look at work, family, church, dinner, cleaning, lifegroup…etc, just to name a few of the reasons, it makes it difficult for us both, to able to make time for one another.

 After canceling our lunch plans, I decided to go grab a quick bite, before returning home.
-I was planning to go to my daughter’s afterwards, to drop something off for her.
-However, while I was eating I got several messages, saying that I needed to call….NOW!
+I was planning to go to my daughter’s afterward, to drop something off for her.
+However, while I was eating I got several messages, saying that I needed to call…NOW!

 I thought to myself, “what in the world?”